He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

-Excuses come in many forms and we tend to make them in many different ways.
+Excuses come in many forms, and we tend to make them in a multitude of ways.

-Means that you’re lacking passion, focus, discipline and direction.
-Likewise, it suggests that your priorities are out of sorts and that you may be lacking the ability to manage your time effectively.
+When you make this excuse, it means that you lack passion, focus, discipline, and direction.
+Likewise, it suggests that your priorities are out of sorts and that you may be struggling to manage your time most efficiently.

-Alternatively, this excuse could indicate that you simply don’t value your time or just don’t want to take the time to do what you feel you must in order to achieve your desired outcomes.
-In fact, the causes for this excuse could very well be narrowed down to procrastination or laziness.
+Alternatively, this excuse could indicate that you just don’t value your time or just don’t want to take the time to achieve your desired outcomes.
+In fact, the causes for this excuse could very well be narrowed down to procrastination and laziness.